yogthos/Selmer/README.md

 `1bdf72e04d6b50c82a48c7e4dd38cc69`.

 Finally, you can easily register custom filters in addition to those already provided.
-A filter is simply a function that accepts a string and returns its replacement:
+A filter is simply a function that accepts a value and returns its replacement:

 ```clojure
 (use 'selmer.filters)